Pedromaia26/LAPR2-ISEP/docs/SprintB/US6_CreateTask(FromESOFT19-20) (3).md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an administrator, I want to resgister a new employee.